ksator/junos-automation-with-stackstorm/README.md

 # StackStorm installation

 ## All-in-one quick installation
-Run these commands to execute a deployment script that quickly install ST2 on ubuntu (single-box deployment for demo).
+Run these commands to execute a deployment script that quickly install StackStorm on ubuntu (single-box deployment for demo).
 It will create the st2 user st2admin with the password Ch@ngeMe.
 ```
 sudo apt-get install curl